maniospas/pygrank/docs/userguide/basics.md

     Filters like PageRank focus on diffusing scores fewer hops away and are thus low-pass in that they reduce the graph adjacency matrix's eigenvalues, which are often considered the spectrum.
-    In practice, this corresponds to smoothening the personalization through the graph's structure.
+    In practice, this corresponds to smoothing the personalization through the graph's structure.

 Having defined a node ranking algorithm, we now pass